 3. Be Clear And Specific About The Email’s Topic

 The value and main purpose of your message should be communicated clearly in the subject line so that subscribers are able to prioritize its importance without having to open it.
 One common mistake that some companies make is beginning a sentence in the subject line that they finish in the body of the email.
 While this may pique a subscriber’s curiosity and can make it more likely that the email will be opened, people often get annoyed by this because they felt forced or tricked.
 You want subscribers to feel respected by your company, so these messages are often counterproductive if a person feels like they were misled or their time was wasted.

-Many professionals have folders or filters to manage all of the email that they receive.
-Including keywords in your subject lines will increase that likelihood that your message will standout, be opened, and even be referenced again later.
+Many professionals have folders or filters to manage all of the emails that they receive.
+Including keywords in your subject lines will increase the likelihood that your message will stand out, be opened, and even be referenced again later.

 Referencing a subscriber’s name or a company name is one of the best ways to show people that what you’re sending them is relevant to them.
 MailChimp research shows that including the city that a subscriber lives in may be even better.
 If someone referred you to the subscriber, be sure to use their name and put it in the subject line to grab the reader’s attention right away as well.

 Certain words or phrasing in a subject line can make it more likely for that email to end up in a person’s spam folder.
 Words and phrases that are overused or associated with sales, like “free” and “help,” are more likely to trigger a spam filter or simply be ignored by subscribers.
 Subject lines in all caps or ending in exclamation points are often susceptible to being sent to spam as well.
 It’s generally recommended not to use caps and a lot of exclamation points anyway, as it comes off as aggressive and yelling.
 Frame your subject line as a question for better results.
 Other words and phrases common in the finance industry that often trigger spam filters include: